Last Updated on July 17, 2021 by Dr. Sanusi Umar, MD

 Peppermint shampoo for the hair

-Simply add a few drops of oil to your regular shampoo.
-Specifically, 4-6 drops is best for every ounce of your shampoo or conditioner.
+Add a few drops of oil to your regular shampoo.
+Specifically, 4-6 drops are best for every ounce of your shampoo or conditioner.
 Gently rub it on your scalp and leave it on for a few minutes before you rinse the mixture off.

 Peppermint oil for the scalp massage: